 What is On-Page SEO?

-On-Page SEO (also called on-site SEO) is one of the three main components of search engine optimization (SEO) – the others being content development and backlink building.
-A sound seo strategy involves implementing all three.
+On-Page SEO (also called on site SEO) is one of the three main components of search engine optimization (SEO) – the others being SEO content development and backlink building.
+A sound SEO strategy involves implementing all three.

-On-page SEO involves making sure that your web page code and content are structured correctly for search engines like Google to easily understand what the web page is about easily.
+An on page SEO service is an offering that an SEO agency offers to make sure that your web page code and content are structured correctly for search engines like Google to easily understand what the web page is about easily.

 You’ll want to make sure that you have performed on-page SEO for each page on your website that you would like to appear in the search results.